CumulusNetworks/docs/content/cumulus-linux-55/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 weight: 1100
 toc: 4
 ---
 NVUE enables you to check the status of an interface, and view and clear interface counters.
-Interface counters provide information about an interface, such as the number of packets intentionally or intentionally dropped, the number of inbound and outbound packets discarded even though the switch detected no errors, the number of inbound and outbound packets not transmitted because of errors, and so on.
+Interface counters provide information about an interface, such as the number of packets dropped, the number of inbound and outbound packets not transmitted because of errors, and so on.

 ## Monitor Interface Status